-In May 2018, the Company entered into an amendment to its operating lease for its former corporate headquarters in South San Francisco (the "Headquarters Lease Amendment") to relocate and expand its headquarters to 148,020 rentable square feet in a building in South San Francisco, California (the "New Premises").
-The Headquarters Lease Amendment has a contractual term of ten years from the legal commencement date, which was April 1, 2019 when the building was ready for occupancy.
+In May 2018, the Company entered into an operating lease for its headquarters in South San Francisco (the "Headquarters Lease"), a 148,020 rentable square feet building in South San Francisco, California (the "Headquarters").
+The Headquarters Lease has a contractual term of ten years from the legal commencement date, which was April 1, 2019 when the building was ready for occupancy.
 For accounting purposes, the lease commencement date was determined to be August 1, 2018, which was the date at which the Company was deemed to have obtained control over the property.
 The Company has an option to extend the lease term for a period of ten years by giving the landlord written notice of the election to exercise the option at least nine months, but not more than twelve months, prior to the expiration of the Headquarters Lease Amendment lease term.
 The Company determined that this renewal was not reasonably certain at lease inception.

-The Headquarters Lease Amendment provides for monthly base rent amounts escalating over the term of the lease.
-In addition, the Headquarters Lease Amendment provided a tenant improvement allowance ("TIA") of up to \$25.9 million, which was fully utilized, of which \$4.4 million will be repaid to the landlord in the form of additional monthly rent.
+The Headquarters Lease provides for monthly base rent amounts escalating over the term of the lease.
+In addition, the Headquarters Lease provided a tenant improvement allowance ("TIA") of up to \$25.9 million, which was fully utilized, of which \$4.4 million will be repaid to the landlord in the form of additional monthly rent.
 This is recorded as leasehold improvement assets and an offset to the lease ROU asset on the Consolidated Balance Sheets.
-The Company is also required to pay the operating expenses for the New Premises, such as taxes and insurance, which are treated as variable lease payments.
+The Company is also required to pay the operating expenses for the Headquarters, such as taxes and insurance, which are treated as variable lease payments.